WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ### Part [2/2] Installing Portal

-1. Go down to [Downloads](#downloads) and click on the link, then Portal and then select any of the links, keep in mind if none of them install you need to follow this [guide](#fixing-revokes)
+1. Go down to [Downloads](#downloads) and click on the link, then Portal and then select any of the links

-2. Click on install once the popup comes up
+2. Click on install

 3. Open settings and go to General > VPN & Device Management > Certificate you selected